MoRoble/AWS-Projects/Ansible/ReadMe.md

 Resources:
 - Ansible Documentation: Official documentation that provides in-depth explanations of Ansible concepts, modules, and best practices.
-- Homebrew: The official Homebrew website, offering information on how to install and use Homebrew, the macOS package manager.
+- Homebrew: The official Homebrew [website](https://brew.sh/), offering information on how to install and use Homebrew, the macOS package manager.
-- GitHub Repository: A GitHub repository with example Ansible playbooks can be found at [link to your GitHub repository].
+- GitHub Repository: A GitHub repository with example Ansible playbooks can be found at [Ansible-MacOS](https://github.com/MoRoble/AWS-Projects/tree/main/Ansible).
 - Online Communities: Engage with online communities such as Stack Overflow, Ansible Galaxy, and Ansible mailing lists to seek advice, share knowledge, and solve challenges.

 Remember to customize the guide and playbooks to fit your specific needs and preferences.
 Share your experience by contributing to open-source Ansible projects or publishing your playbooks on GitHub.
 Happy automating, and welcome to the world of DevOps!